 In the framework of the child protection professional service, and under the Child Protection Act, unaccompanied minors are also provided with full home care in accordance with the UN Convention on the Rights of the Child.
 This provision includes, among other things, the provision of access to basic health care, special care, education, development, psychological support, access to useful and cultural leisure time, in addition to providing accommodation, meals, pocket money and clothing at the same level as for children of Hungarian nationality, but taking cultural and religious differences into account, for example concerning meals.

-According to the statutory provisions, the Károlyi István Children's Centre (hereinafter referred to as Children's Centre), which provides home-care services for children, provided psychosocial and psychotherapeutic assistance on a number of occasions a week, provided by the institution's clinical psychologists and by psychiatrists and psychologists regularly provided by charitable organisations.
+According to the statutory provisions, the Károlyi István Children's Centre (hereinafter referred to as Children's Centre), which provides home-care services for children, provided psychosocial and psychotherapeutic assistance on several occasions per week, carried out by the institution's clinical psychologists and by psychiatrists and psychologists coming from charitable organisations.